iShares £ Index-Linked Gilts UCITS ETF

 Frequently Asked Questions about iShares £ Index-Linked Gilts UCITS ETF

-iShares £ Index-Linked Gilts UCITS ETF pays annually dividends.
-Payout is in November.
+iShares £ Index-Linked Gilts UCITS ETF pays biannually dividends.
+This is paid in the months of May, November.

 The next dividend for iShares £ Index-Linked Gilts UCITS ETF is expected in November.